 Visiting Plitvice Lakes National Park may well be the highlight of any trip to Croatia.
 It is surely one of Europe's most spectacular natural wonders and a pleasure at any time of year.
 To maximize your appreciation of Plitvice, follow these 10 tips, gleaned from my many visits over the years.

 To see as much of the park as possible in a limited time start at the upper lakes.
-Although the mapped walks from the tourist office neglect to mention it, you'll save time and energy by taking the sightseeing train to the top and walking down.
+Although the mapped walks from the tourist office neglect to mention it, you'll save time and energy by taking the sightseeing train (actually a bus) to the top and walking down.
 And, you don't miss anything!
-See a recommended walk from the upper lakes downward.
+See a recommended walk that begins in the upper lakes.

 Another way to avoid the crowds is to visit Plitvice off-season if at all possible.
 June and September are perfect months to visit the park as the weather is stable and the entire park is lush with vegetation.
 Yet, there are substantially fewer visitors.
 From November until mid-April the upper lakes are only accessible on foot as the train and boat cease operations.
 Yet you may witness frozen waterfalls or ethereal mists swirling around the lakes.